-It is important to note that with posting this type of content comes the responsibility of fact checking and ensuring all your sources are correct as the spreading of misinformation can be more detrimental than not posting at all.
+It is important to note that with posting this type of content comes the responsibility of fact-checking and ensuring all your sources are correct as the spreading of misinformation can be more detrimental than not posting at all.

 Update Your Profiles

 Ensuring updated information on your platforms is correct is another facet of producing content in a crisis.
 Brands and marketers need to communicate effectively and efficiently to consumers so they are aware of what capacity your business is running at, in these times.
 Have you ceased operating entirely?
 Cut back on hours?
 Changed your delivery policies?
 How are you ensuring your staff’s health and well being and your customer’s health and well being in these times?
 All of these questions should be addressed clearly on your platforms.
-We suggest doing this more than once, create a few posts with this information, place it on your stories, on your website anywhere and everywhere that you communicate with your customers.
-Google My Business is prompting its users to do this with regular update requests ensuring businesses customers are in the know.
+We suggest doing this more than once, creating a few posts with this information, placing it on your stories, on your website anywhere and everywhere that you communicate with your customers.
+Google My Business is prompting its users to do this with regular update requests ensuring business customers are in the know.